 When I first saw myself described as “the public face” of Baptist clergy sex abuse survivors, I pondered how in the world that had happened.
 It wasn’t exactly in my plan, you know?
 But because I survived every attempt of a powerful mega-monied institution to silence me, I’m now able to write and speak about sexual abuse in Baptistland.
-So that’s what I’ve done in the hope of shining a light on the widespread systemic problem of Baptist clergy sex abuse and cover-ups.
+So that’s what I’ve done in the hope of shining a light on the widespread systemic problem of Baptist clergy sex abuse and church cover-ups.

-For me, things started unraveling when I began trying to talk to Baptist officials about the minister who molested and raped me when I was a kid.
+Things started unraveling when I began trying to talk to Southern Baptist officials about the minister who molested and raped me when I was a kid.
 I could not have imagined the sort of duplicity and intimidation I encountered.
-If I had not experienced this Baptistland nightmare in the reality of my own life, I never would have believed it.
-That reality is what turned my life inside out.
+If I hadn’t experienced this Baptistland nightmare in the reality of my own life, I never would have believed it.
+But when I wrote an op-ed about it for the Dallas Morning News, my inbox was flooded with similar stories.

-Other writings include a chapter in the book Restorative Justice in Practice and ten years’ of postings at the StopBaptistPredators blog.
-For six years, I also maintained the StopBaptistPredators.org website, which compiled media reports on Baptist clergy sex abuse cases and had the first-ever database of convicted, admitted, and credibly accused Southern Baptist clergy sex abusers.
-Though these sites are no longer active, I hope they may serve as a resource for others down-the-road, and indeed they already have.
-The BaptistAccountability database, started in 2020, transferred about 170 names from the StopBaptistPredators list, and is continuing the work of documenting Baptist clergy predators through crowdsourcing.
+For six years, I maintained the StopBaptistPredators.org website, which compiled media reports on Baptist clergy sex abuse cases and had the first-ever database of convicted, admitted, and credibly accused Southern Baptist clergy sex abusers.
+These sites are no longer being maintained, but I hope they may still serve as a resource for others.

 I’ve served on the Board of Directors for SNAP, the Survivors Network of those Abused by Priests, and the Board of Advisors for the Child-Friendly Faith Project.

 But of course, this clergy sex abuse stuff is just one part of my life.
 For twenty-five years, I practiced law in Texas and was a board-certified specialist in civil appellate law.
-Early in my career, I worked as an attorney for the Supreme Court of Texas.

 My educational background includes: